-The event will include expert panels on a series of themes and issues of great importance to Juan, including the rule of law in the immigration system; political asylum and protection of survivors of violence; due process; immigration court reform and management; and responding to large-scale migrant and refugee flows.
-CMS will also publish a series of papers on these themes and issues following the conference.
-The panels will analyze current policies and set forth a vision for the future.
-The event will also include reflections by Juan’s former government colleagues on his contributions, legacy, and priority issues.
+The event included expert panels on a series of themes and issues of great importance to Juan, including: the rule of law in the immigration system; political asylum and protection of survivors of violence; due process; immigration court reform and management; and responding to large-scale migrant and refugee flows.
+The panels analyzed current policies and set forth a vision for the future.
+The event also included reflections by Juan’s former government colleagues on his contributions, legacy, and priority issues.

-The conference will be held on November 15, 2018 from 9:00am to 4:30pm at Hogan Lovells US LLP (555 13th Street NW, Washington DC 20004).
-This program has been approved for New York Continuing Legal Education (CLE) credit for a maximum of 4.5 credit hours, of which 3.0 credit hours can be applied to the Professional Practice requirement and 1.5 credit hours can be applied to the Diversity, Inclusions and Elimination of Bias requirement.
+This program was approved for New York Continuing Legal Education (CLE) credit for a maximum of 4.5 credit hours, of which 3.0 credit hours can be applied to the Professional Practice requirement and 1.5 credit hours can be applied to the Diversity, Inclusions and Elimination of Bias requirement.
 See agenda for specific CLE credits.

 9:00AM – 9:45AM